 Jump To (scroll for more)

-We have used this recipe hundreds of times over the last 45+ years—perfect every time.
-We always call them roasted "baby potatoes" using baby red potatoes, but other varieties with thin skins like yellow, purple, or new potatoes will all work.
+We have used this baked red potato recipe hundreds of times over the last 45+ years—perfect every time.
+We call them roasted "baby potatoes," using baby red potatoes, but other varieties with thin skins, like yellow, purple, fingerling, or new potatoes, will all work.

-A convection oven is preferred for both a crispier outside and faster cooking.
+I recommend a convection oven for both a crispier outside and faster cooking.
 Almost any oven temperature will do if you are cooking something else—adjust the cooking time to compensate.

-- In a large bowl, mix the trimmed potatoes with olive oil, garlic, and kosher salt.
+2. In a large bowl, toss with olive oil, crushed or minced garlic, and kosher salt.
+Stir well until all the potatoes are well covered.

 For more details, keep reading.
 See the Recipe Card below for complete instructions and to print.

-- At 350° conventional oven, the roasting time is about 45 minutes.
+The roasting time in a 350° conventional oven is about 45 minutes.

-- At 375° conventional oven or 350° convection oven, the roasting time is about 40 minutes.
+The roasting time in a 375° conventional oven or 350° convection oven is about 40 minutes.

-- At 400° conventional oven or 375° convection oven, the roasting time is about 35 minutes.
+The roasting time in a 400° conventional oven or 375° convection oven is about 35 minutes.

-- At 425° conventional oven or 400° convection oven, the roasting time is about 30 minutes.
+The roasting time in a 425° conventional oven or 400° convection oven is about 30 minutes.

-- At 425° convection oven, the roasting time is about 25 minutes.
+The roasting time in a 425° convection oven is about 25 minutes.

 This is an easy recipe to cook along with something else and vary your timing for the potatoes.
 Remember, potatoes can stay hot for a long time when tented with foil.

-The potatoes are usually baby red potatoes, but any thin-skin small potatoes or new potatoes like purple, yellow, or fingerling potatoes are all fine.
-Even chunks of larger thin-skin potatoes may be used if cut down in size.
+The potatoes are usually baby red potatoes, but any thin-skin small potatoes or new potatoes like purple, yellow, or fingerling are fine.
+Even chunks of larger thin-skin potatoes may be used if they are cut down in size.

 Garlic—fresh garlic is preferred, but garlic powder may be used.

-Optional seasonings can add more flavor—dried herbs and spices can be added with the garlic, but fresh rosemary or thyme should be near the end of cooking, or they will burn—a sprinkle of black pepper just before baking if you wish.
+Optional seasonings can add more flavor—dried herbs and spices can be added with the garlic, but fresh rosemary or thyme should be near the end of cooking, or they will burn.
+Add a sprinkle of black pepper just before baking if you wish

 Optional Parmesan Cheese—sprinkled freshly grated as they come out of the oven.

-Serve with casual meals like Old Fashioned Meatloaf, Baked Split Chicken Breasts (Bone-in), Convection Oven Chicken Thighs, or Pan Seared Pork Tenderloin.
+Serve with casual meals like Old Fashioned Meatloaf, Baked Split Chicken Breasts (Bone-in), Crispy Oven Baked Chicken Thighs, or Pan Seared Pork Tenderloin.

-Or use it for more formal dining with Small Prime Rib Roast, Grilled Ribeyes, Pan Seared Filet Mignon, or Grilled T-bone Steak.
+You can also use them for formal dining with Small Prime Rib Roast, Grilled Ribeye, Pan Seared Filet Mignon, or Grilled T-bone Steak.

 For other easy potato side dishes, check out Crispy Smashed Potatoes, Crispy Parmesan Baked Potatoes, or Crispy Baked French Fries.

-Store them in an airtight container for 2-3 days, and refrigerate them if you have leftovers.
-I don't generally freeze.
+Store leftovers in an airtight container and refrigerate for 3-4 days.
+I don't recommend freezing.

 Use an oven, air fryer, stovetop, or microwave to reheat, but they are always better freshly cooked.